EDS-Bioinformatics-Laboratory/reseda/README.md

     * Specify the pt.table.csv that you got from the immunogenomics group
     * Check by hand if the column names in the pt.table are correct
     * Run the script
-    * Usually I make reports for all samples per project+cell_type
+    * Usually I make reports for all samples per cell_type

 ## Preparation for Roche data ##
 * Use MakePTtableFromAAreads.R - Create a pt.table (sample description) from AA.reads file